Advertisement

 • Allow 3-4 hours between your last drink and bedtime for minimal impact

 That glass of wine helps you unwind.
 The whiskey nightcap makes you drowsy.
-But here's the uncomfortable truth: alcohol is one of the most disruptive substances for quality sleep.
+And alcohol genuinely is a sedative — nobody's disputing that part.
+The problem is what comes after.

 01 The Alcohol Paradox